 Class IV Laser Therapy For Your Pet

 Does your dog have arthritis pain?
 Are you looking for a drug-free and pain-free treatment option to relieve your dog’s pain?
 Class IV Laser Therapy is a drug-free treatment option that can be used alone or in conjunction with conventional drugs and supplements to treat arthritis pain.
-Class IV Laser Therapy is non-invasive and you can even be beside your pet while he/she receives a treatment, which usually takes 5 minutes or less per joint.
-By using the principle of photobiomodulation, the laser transmits light energy into damaged tissues and then allows them to heal at a cellular level to decrease inflammation and alleviate pain.
+Class IV Laser Therapy is non-invasive, and you can even be beside your pet while he/she receives a treatment, which usually takes 5 minutes or less per joint.
+Using the principle of photobiomodulation, the laser transmits light energy into damaged tissues and then allows them to heal at a cellular level to decrease inflammation and alleviate pain.

 Pet Class IV Laser Therapy Veterinary Hospital

 As mentioned, there are so many different applications for a Class IV Therapy Laser to help your cat or dog.
 If you think your pet may benefit from laser therapy, please call our Veterinary Hospital and speak to one of our veterinary team members, and we can discuss if this drug-free, pain-free treatment may be an option for your pet.